unoplatform/uno/doc/articles/get-started-dotnet-new.md

 The Uno Platform provides a set of command line templates to create cross platform applications.

-> [!TIP]
-> Make sure to setup your environment using [uno-check](external/uno.check/doc/using-uno-check.md) before using the templates below.

 To install the templates, type the following:
 ```
 dotnet new -i Uno.ProjectTemplates.Dotnet